marcglasberg/fast_immutable_collections/README.md

 The auto-flush process is a heuristic only.
 However, note the process is very fast, using only simple integer operations and a few bytes of memory.
 It guarantees that, if a collection is being used a lot, it will flush more often than one which is not being used that often.
 It also guarantees a collection will not auto-flush in the middle of sync operations.
-Finally, it saves no references to the collections, so it doesn't prevent them from being garbage collected.
+Finally, it saves no references to the collections, so it doesn't prevent them from being garbage-collected.

 If you think about the update/publish cycle of the `built_collections` package, it has an intermediate state (the builder) which is not a valid collection, and then you publish it manually.
-In contrast, **FIC** does have a valid intermediate state (unflushed) which you can use as a valid collection, and then it publishes automatically (flushes) after the async gap (when so configured).
+In contrast, **FIC** *does* have a valid intermediate state (unflushed) which you can use as a valid collection, and then it publishes automatically (flushes) after the async gap (when so configured).